-Professor - Kevin Fermanich

-Associate Professors - John Luczaj (chair), Steven Meyer
+Professor - Kevin Fermanich (interim chair), John Luczaj Associate Professors - Steven Meyer

 Assistant Professor - Ryan Currier

 Geoscience is the study of Earth materials (e.g., rocks, minerals, soil, water, and air), the processes that shape and alter those components, and the interplay between the biosphere and the Earth.
 The program strongly emphasizes the fundamentals of geoscience, but also places special emphasis on groundwater management, soils, and other earth system processes.